Hotchain-HOTX/Hotchain/doc/init.md

 Copy hotchaind.init to /etc/init.d/hotchaind.
 Test by running "service hotchaind start".

-Using this script, you can adjust the path and flags to the hotchaind program by setting the hotchaind and FLAGS environment variables in the file /etc/sysconfig/hotchaind.
+Using this script, you can adjust the path and flags to the hotchaind program by setting the HOTCHAIND and FLAGS environment variables in the file /etc/sysconfig/hotchaind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn